Back to results

 • Pre-booking not required

-Newtimber church has memorials to members of the Buxton family, prominent abolitionists as well as a memorial for the 600+ Africans who were drowned when the SS Mendi sank in 1917.
+Newtimber church has memorials to the Buxton family, descendants of abolitionist Sir Thomas Fowell Buxton & a memorial for over 600 East African soldiers, drowned when the SS Mendi sank in 1917.

-We will reframe the stories of important global events in this rural spot.
+We are proud to share the stories of important global events in this rural spot.

 Timings & Tours